adiee5/cx16-neofetch/README.md

 ![neofetch screenshot](./.READMErsc/screenshot.png "Screenshot of the neofetch running in X16 emulator")

-Compiled binary can be downloaded from [the official CX16 forum post](https://cx16forum.com/forum/viewtopic.php?t=6769)
+Compiled binary can be downloaded from [the official CX16 forum post](https://cx16forum.com/forum/viewtopic.php?t=6769).
+Now it's also distributed with the [cx16shell](https://cx16forum.com/forum/viewtopic.php?t=6293) itself!

 ## Compiling
-First, you must have the [prog8 compiler](https://github.com/irmen/prog8) set up and ready for compiling.
+First, you must have the [prog8 compiler](https://github.com/irmen/prog8) (in version 9.8 or bigger) set up and ready for compiling.
 For more information go to the official page.

 ### Linux
 In linux, you should create an [alias](https://en.wikipedia.org/wiki/Alias_(command)#Creating_aliases) called `p8compile` that runs `java -jar "/path/to/your/prog8compiler.jar"`, then you can just run `make` command to compile it and `make install` to place the binary into `SHELL-CMDS` folder.